vtex/faststore/README.md

 We provide a base setup for both platforms so you can easily add them to your CI/CD platform.

 ## Docs
 FastStore docs are under development.
-If you are not sure, where to start, make sure to check the [Getting Started](./docs/getting-started.md).
+If you are not sure where to start, make sure to check the [Getting Started](./docs/getting-started.md).
 Check out the available docs below:

 - Concepts
   - [What is Jamstack](./docs/what-is-jamstack.md)